Dec 4, 2012

 Much of Professor Ravallion’s work is now standard reading for students in development economics.
 Both the empirical measures and the theories he developed form the basis of countless studies over the past two decades.

 Martin Ravallion received his Ph.D. from the London School of Economics and Political Science in 1981.
 He went on to hold positions at Oxford University and the Australian National University, before joining the World Bank in 1988.
 As the current Director of the Development Research Group, he manages and supervises a staff that shapes and executes the Bank’s research agenda and provides expertise to policymakers at the highest levels.
 Professor Ravallion has held visiting positions at numerous institutions including Princeton, Toulouse, Warwick, the Australian National University, the Bangladesh Institute of Development Studies, and Gadja Mada University in Indonesia.

 GCER Fellow William Jack shows Georgetown, students, how to apply their research skills in economics to real-world problems in Kenya.

 A recent issue of Georgetown College News reports that Associate Professor and GCER Fellow Billy Jack, sent Yun Ling, Lucie Parker, Alec Villec, and Cindy Yang (F’12) to Nairobi to work with him on his current field projects.
 Professor Jack has conducted extensive research in eastern Africa.
 Over the summer, he showed the students how their economics knowledge could be applied to a range of topics from road safety and maternal health saving to financial literacy for Kenyan teens.
 They also learned how their economic skills can effect change from this trip.

 Please see more here.

 2012-2013 Three Distinguished Faculty are set to visit GCER.

-During 2012-2013 academic year, there are three distinguished faculty setting to visit GCER and the department of Economics.
+During the 2012-2013 academic year, there are three distinguished faculty settings visited GCER and the department of Economics.